casasprunes/codeparts/_posts/2020-04-10-how-to-implement-switch-in-kotlin.markdown

 }
 {% endhighlight %}

-Stream processing is the continuous processing of data directly as it is produced or received, for this type of use case the `when` expression is especially useful because we are processing records to apply some transformation to them depending on their type and then returning the result.
+Stream processing is the continuous processing of data directly as it is produced or received, for this type of use case the `when` expression is especially useful.
+We read Avro records from a Kafka topic and depending on the type of record we do a certain action which can result on a new event or command being created and published in another topic.

 The full source code is available [on GitHub][github].